tim-kos/frey/README.md

 However, we also felt the needed a tool that offered more in the way of provisioning tailor-made setups.

-Hashicorp acknowledges that Otto will be able to server 99% of the common use-cases.
+Hashicorp acknowledges that Otto will be able to serve 99% of the common use-cases.
 Frey aims to serve the remaining 1% - and maybe once Otto offers more in the way of customization, we can cease to exist.